Paper crafting has been my passion since I was a child. I love sharing paper projects, ideas, and products. Get more from your paper.

 This technique is easier than sewing.
-You create folded pages and then they are attached to cover of the book by placing the rubber band over sections of pages ( called signatures)
+You create folded pages and then they are attached to the cover of the book by placing the rubber band over sections of pages ( called signatures)

 Used books make the perfect way to create journals without mess or fuss.
 You get a book or notebook.
 In the case of a used book, all you need to do is to cut some pages out.
-Then you may need to add some gesso to cover the print copy,
+Then you may need to add some gesso to cover the print copy.

 Step Two-Gather The Materials That You Need